areee/dart_kassakuitti_cli/INSTALLATION.md

 # Installation

+## Prerequisites
+- Dart (e.g. comes with Flutter)
+- Google Chrome
+- Git

-## Install Chrome extension & clone this project
+## Install Chrome extension, clone this project & get dependencies

 1. Download a Chrome extension called "[snapshot-as-html](https://github.com/areee/snapshot-as-html)" (edited by the author of this project).
     - In the [latest release page](https://github.com/areee/snapshot-as-html/releases/latest), go to the assets section and click the "Source code (zip)" link.
 It'll download the source code to your computer.